Whatsapp Icon

 Topical Treatments and Supplements

 Research is also focusing on topical treatments and natural supplements that could provide relief and minimize hair loss.
 While still in the early stages, these potential treatments aim to strengthen hair follicles and invigorate the scalp, reducing the impact of chemotherapy on hair health.
-Its important for patients to consult with their healthcare provider before starting any new treatment or supplement.
+Patients need to consult with their healthcare provider before starting any new treatment or supplement.

 Gene Therapy